 The wickedness of DPRK facilities is primarily established by analogy to the Holocaust and Gulag – both of which are deeply ideological signifiers of extraordinary evil in Western discourse.
 Referring to each facility as ‘Camp No. 14’ or ‘Camp No. 22’ immediately puts it in an extraordinary-negative frame that serves to mystify equivalencies to more ‘normal’ prison systems, especially in poor authoritarian countries.
 The numbering system also obscures that only four of these ‘camps’ are supposed to still be in operation.
 The Holocaust analogy is the informal and unspoken center (the Master-Signifier in Chapter Four) of the CAH designation for DPRK political detention facilities: “The Commission finds that the closest analogies […] although with shorter duration and different destructive features, are the camps of totalitarian states of the twentieth century” (COI: 1067).
 “The unspeakable atrocities committed” in political detention centers “resemble the horrors of camps that totalitarian states established during the twentieth century” (COI: 842).
 Whereas no statement is made on their comparability to concentration camps, the Commission finds that, “Many features of the DPRK camps are even harsher than what could be found in the Gulag camps” (COI: 743).
 The continued existence of these “camps” is therefore “an affront to universally shared human rights values and a crime against humanity” (COI: 1067).

 This dissertation holds that the representation of DPRK detention facilities as extraordinary human rights violations – especially the finding of extermination – is not a necessary conclusion of the empirical evidence.
-Rather, it is primarily the result of vague analogies to the Holocaust and Gulag and the hyperreal exaggeration of systematicity, exceptionality and immanence (ongoing).
+Rather, it is primarily the result of vague analogies to the Holocaust and Gulag and the exaggeration of systematicity, exceptionality and immanence (ongoing).
 There are three categories of detention facility: ‘political’, ‘ordinary’, and holding centers for repatriated refugees.
-The focus is mostly on political detention centers, largely due to space considerations; these are the most severe and most-discussed prison facilities in the DPRK.
+My focus is mostly on political detention centers, largely due to space considerations; these are the most severe and most-discussed prison facilities in the DPRK.

 The ‘Consolidation’ of DPRK Political Detention Facility Populations.
 The COI follows KINU in finding 80,000 to 120,000 total political prison camp prisoners in at least four prison camps in the DPRK (COI: 60).
 This estimate reflects the release of prisoners in Camp 18 and “uncertainty” about prisoners in Camp 22, down from the previous estimates of 150,000 to 200,000 by HRNK (Hawk 2012).
 Christine Hong discovered that this number was originally based entirely on Ahn Myong-chol, who later (though briefly) raised his estimate to 900,000 (Richards 2009; AsiaNews 2008).
 The COI notes that KINU’s estimate is in line with later estimates produced by HRNK (Hawk 2013) of 80,000 to 120,000 and NKDB (2012) before changes in Camp 18 and 22 (COI: 741).
 HRNK, however, takes its estimate directly from KINU, so it is misleading for the COI to treat it as supporting documentation.
 KINU bases their estimate on “defector testimonies and satellite pictures” but does not provide any further methodological details, attributing the drop to camp closures and high mortality rates (KINU 2013: 147-8).
 Before KINU revised its estimate downwards, HRNK (Hawk 2012) had estimated 150,000 – 200,000 based entirely on the testimony of Ahn Myong-chol (a former guard who defected in 1994) and Yoon Dae-il (a former official).